Nayem73/MY-TECH-SHEET/java/amigos.md

 }
 ```

+# Use cases of Static:

+1. count number of objects crated through constructor.

+2. declare constants/final variables as static as constans will remain the same throughout all the instances created of that class.

+3. some characteristics that is same for all the instances of the class, for example, mathematical operations, like the Math.pi, Math.Pow, Math.Max etc.

 # public static void main

 *<u>the reason why the main method is static is that JVM doesn't need to create a new instance of Main class in order to invoke the main method.</u>*